 - Acts or talks confused

 - Not alert when awake ("out of it")

 - Blood in the vomit that's not from a nosebleed

 - Bile (green color) in the vomit.
 Exception: stomach juice which is yellow.

 - Appendicitis suspected (pain low on right side, won't jump, wants to lie still)

 - Dehydration suspected.
 No urine in more than 8 hours, dark urine, very dry mouth and no tears.

 - Blood in the stool

-- Age under 12 weeks old with vomiting 2 or more times.
+- Age less than 12 weeks old with vomiting 2 or more times.
 Exception: normal spitting up.

-- Age under 12 months old and vomited Pedialyte 3 or more times
+- Age less than 12 months old and vomited Pedialyte 3 or more times

 - Severe vomiting (vomits everything) for more than 8 hours while getting clear fluids